 Pushy Marketing – “Daily Reminders”

 At the heart of online marketing is the email, but some companies take that contact a bit too far.
 Customers are not happy with the daily reminders after they bought, or showed interest in, Athletic Greens.”If you do buy it, you’ll get even more emails from them.
 Lots more.
 I think at least some of the emails are timed to come X, Y and Z days after you order,” a buyer reports.

 We also found another claim of over marketing, “Yep, they are very pushy…before i bought it I signed up for their club or whatever it was called hoping they’d send me a coupon code for at least free shipping or something…bad idea. ended up getting them and i’m still getting pretty much daily emails.”

-Throughout our experience we found it takes only one problem to slim down the chances of long-term success.
+Throughout our experience we found it takes only one problem, like constant contact, to slim down the chances of long-term success.
 If the Athletic Greens price is too high and the marketing department is pushy, those aren’t the best choices.

-Our look at Athletic Greens brought us to a firm conclusion.
-We like Athletic Greens for the nutrition it provides and the customer service department did answer our questions without issue, but we can’t recommend the product because there’s no scientific support and the price is way too high.
+Look here, you won’t find our look at Athletic Greens surprising.
+We like the nutrition it provides and the customer service department did answer our questions without issue, but we are on the fence about recommending the product because there’s no scientific support connecting it to weight-loss and the price is way too high.
 Plus, we’re concerned about the taste often described as green.

-Among the finest supplements we’ve seen in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2015 is one called Leptigen.
 The proprietary blend is made up of four ingredients, each with published scientific support showing help increasing metabolism and fat loss.
 We didn’t find talk of negative side effects and customers consistently report seeing big results.